 The Visual and Media Arts Program provides Multi-Year Operating support to professional1 non-profit, visual and media arts organizations engaged in the exhibition and distribution of contemporary visual and media artworks, support of the production of visual and media artworks and other activities that contribute to the development of visual and media arts, artists and audiences in Toronto.
-The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
+The City of Toronto supports this program through a funding allocation approved annually by Toronto City Council.

 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program manager in advance of submitting an application.